 All's well that ends well!

 The lesson we have learned

-Throughout this bad story, our role was absolutely spectatorial.
-Absolutely irrelevant in short for the outcome of the story fortunately resolved if not in the best of all however certainly not in the worst.
+In all this ugly history, our role has been absolutely spectator.
+Absolutely irrelevant, in short, for the outcome of the story fortunately resolved if not for the best, certainly not for the worst.